tareko/peertube-importer/README.md

 ## Configuration
 Copy `sample.env` to `.env` and set `BASE_DIR`, `PEERTUBE_URL`, `PEERTUBE_USER`
 and `PEERTUBE_PASS` before running the script.
+Set `USE_FIREFOX_COOKIES=true` if yt-dlp should use Firefox browser cookies for authenticated downloads.
 The PeerTube variables are only required when uploading.